zulip/zulip/docs/dev-env-first-time-contributors.md

 Connection to 127.0.0.1 closed. christie@win10 ~/zulip
 ```
-Now you can suspend the dev environment:
+Now you can suspend the development environment:

 ```
 christie@win10 ~/zulip